 Participate in Work Groups

-- These groups meet for dedicated sessions at the General Meetings and communicate throughout the year to develop projects
+- These groups meet for dedicated sessions at the General Meetings and communicate throughout the year using online tools

 Attend the network’s General Meetings

-- Join 50 to 60 international colleagues in different European cities for 3 days
+- Join 50 to 70 international colleagues in different European cities and festivals for 3 days.

-- Become more knowledgeable of the artistic and cultural context in the host country, attend local and international productions, meet key stakeholders in the region: artists, professionals, policy-makers
+- Become more knowledgeable of the artistic and cultural context in the host country, attend local and international productions, meet key stakeholders in the region: artists, professionals, policy-makers, et al.

 - Develop opportunities for collaboration and promote the latest news from your organisation and region

 - Take part in expert-led workshops on key topics related to the development of our sectors